 - Not knowingly allow a barred person to engage in Regulated Activity.

 - Inform the Disclosure and Barring Service if an individual is removed from Regulated Activity because they have harmed or pose a risk of harm to vulnerable groups.

-(Individuals who are barred from working in Regulated Activity do, of course, also commit an offence if they attempt to do so.)
+Individuals who are barred from working in Regulated Activity commit an offence if they attempt to do so.